junxit/us-congress-bills-114/bill.md

   >   - **(I)** without regard to such internal standards, such lack of market, such circumstances, or such exclusive purpose, and
   >   - **(II)** by taking into account the price at which the same or substantially the same food items (as to both type and quality) are sold by the taxpayer at the time of the contribution (or, if not so sold at such time, in the recent past).

+- **(e)** *Effective Date*
+  - **(1)** *In general* Except as otherwise provided in this subsection, the amendments made by this section shall apply to contributions made after the date of the enactment of this Act, in taxable years ending after such date.
-- **(e)** *Effective Date* The amendments made by this section shall apply to contributions made after the date of the enactment of this Act.
+  - **(2)** *Limitation; applicability to C corporations* The amendments made by subsection (b) shall apply to contributions made in taxable years ending after the date of the enactment of this Act.